timescale/docs/_troubleshooting/self-hosted/pg_dump-permission-denied.md

  - Result: When the user applies the fix, what is the result when the same action is applied?
 * Copy this comment at the top of every troubleshooting page -->

- The `pg_dump` tool tries to acquire lock on the job_errors table but the user doesn't have the required SELECT permission resulting in the error.
+ When the `pg_dump` tool tries to acquire a lock on the `job_errors` table, if the user doesn't have the required SELECT permission, it results in this error.

  A superuser needs to grant the necessary permission to the user who needs to take the backup using the `pg_dump` tool.